 No, not always.
 Some brands might specifically ask you to send over a media kit.
 Others just want the data and don’t care how they get it.
 You could just type up the relevant info in an email, and that’d be enough.

 But there’s no way to know if someone will ask for a media kit or not, so it’s best to have one handy just in case, right?

 I also want to point out that even when a brand reaches out to you and says they’re looking to pay for sponsored content, it doesn’t mean that you won’t need a media kit.
 Before they decide to partner up with you, they’ll most likely ask for relevant stats.
-So, yeah, make that media kit!
+So, yeah, make that media kit and stay prepared!

 Should you create a media kit even if you’re a newbie blogger?

 If you want to partner with companies, then yes, you should create a media kit even if you’re a brand-new blogger.